 Think of your hormones as the software programs of your body.
 Your hypothalamus is the operating system.
 With age, stress, illness you may just need an update.
 Your hypothalamus is just trying to help you survive and it doesn’t recognize your flailing hormonal milieu.
 So it does the best it can with what it has.
 And it needs you to give it more nutritional support.
 Even the best of diets – organic colorful lots of variety – do not always provide all the nutrients necessary for optimal hypothalamic functioning.
 Since your hypothalamus controls all your hormones, all your neurotransmitters and your immune system, well, when it doesn’t get the support it needs, you get sick or if you’re lucky… you store body fat.

 When your hormones are out of balance, it’s hard to avoid packing on the pounds.
-To help you even more, you can read about my 5 Tips to Help You Lose Hormonal Weight as well as my summary post about hormonal weight gain.
+To help you even more, you can read about my 5 Tips to Help You Lose Hormonal Weight gain as well as my summary post about hormonal weight gain.

 If you have any questions regarding hormonal weight gain, please join us in our Hormone Support Group.
 You’ll have access to that when you sign up for my free Hormone Reboot Training.
 I’d love for you to join us!